One of the Reiki principles that holds a key to your healing and promotes your health and happiness is “Just for today be grateful”.

 1. Self- Reiki Practice

 During your self-Reiki practice ask yourself “Where do I need Reiki?
 If you don’t know where you need Reiki place your hands on your lower abdomen and heart.
-Spend time breathing deeply into your lower abdomen and acknowledge any thoughts or emotions that you feel without judging them.
+Spend time breathing deeply into your lower abdomen and acknowledge any thoughts or emotions that you experience without judging them.

 Have your thoughts around your challenge changed?
 In modern psychology, this change in thinking is referred to as reframing.

-2. Start a gratitude list.
+2. A gratitude list.

 Try it for 21 days.
 Research suggests that it takes 21 days to learn a new habit.
-If you continue practicing the new habit for another ninety days it’s more likely to become a permanent lifestyle change.
+If you continue the new habit for another ninety days it’s more likely to become a permanent lifestyle change.

-For example – Gratitude Day 1:
+For example – Gratitude List Day 1: